solidusjs/solidus/README.md

 ### Redirects

 Redirects can easily be defined using the `redirects.js` file located in the base of the Solidus site's directory.
-This file simply exports an array of redirection objects with the parameters `from`, `to`, `start`, `end`, and `permanent`. `from` is the route you want to redirect from, and `to` is the target destination. `Start` and `end` are datetimes that correspond with when the redirection should be active and are in `YYYY-MM-DD HH:MM:SS` format.
+This file simply exports an array of redirection objects with the parameters `from`, `to`, `start`, `end`, and `permanent`. `from` is the route you want to redirect from, and `to` is the target destination. `start` and `end` are datetimes that correspond with when the redirection should be active and are in `YYYY-MM-DD HH:MM:SS` format.
 By default all redirects will be **302 Found**, but if `permanent` is true they will be served as **301 Moved Permanently**.

 Here's an example `redirects.js`: